corn-mendoza/PCF-DotNet-Workshop/Labs/Lab2-Core.md

 4. Bind to the user provided services

 	`> cf bind-service {yourappname} AttendeeContext`

-    `> cf bind-service {yourappname} DefaultConntection`

 5. Restart the application

 	`> cf restart {yourappname}`

-6. View the application to verify that the Attendees page loads using the user provided service
+6. View the application manager to verify that the Attendees service is bound to your application

 #### Lab 2.7: Setting up for Blue/Green Deployment
-1. Push this .NET Framework application to a second application
+1. Push this .NET application to a second application

-	`> cf push {appname2} -b hwc_buildpack -s windows2012R2`
+	`> cf push {appname2} -b https://github.com/cloudfoundry/dotnet-core-buildpack.git`

 2. Scale the application to 2 instances